OpenCyphal/yakut/CONTRIBUTING.md

 interactive password prompt.
 This is needed for setting up `vcan` interfaces, loading relevant kernel modules, and setting up packet capture.

+### Manual testing

+Some tools with rich UI are difficult to fully test manually.
+These should be validated manually; please find instructions in the corresponding files under `tests/cmd`.

 ### Using Nox

 Install [Nox](https://nox.thea.codes): `pip install nox`